JaqiKal/wellness-therapy/README.md

 * I encountered a challenge with styling an active menu item.
 Initially, using a class active selector with border-bottom resulted in a line that was wider than desired.
 To resolve this, I sought advice on Slack and supplemented it by researching pseudo-elements on W3Schools and MDN, and through experimentation.
 This process led to a solution, further inspired by a specific Stack Overflow discussion related to creating a vertical line for active menu items [found here](https://stackoverflow.com/questions/68834109/how-do-i-get-a-vertical-line-to-the-left-of-the-active-menu-item)

 * I sought a straightforward method to enhance the footer and header and discovered an approach for creating rounded corners.
 This technique, inspired by an example from [w3schools](https://www.w3schools.com/css/css3_borders.asp) involves using CSS3 properties for borders.
 This has effectively given a more polished look to these website sections.

+* I wanted to highlight the giftcard images in shop with something more than scaling effect.
+Added colour when hovering, amended from [mdn web doc](https://developer.mozilla.org/en-US/docs/Web/CSS/filter).

 * [Favicon.io](https://favicon.io/favicon-converter/): Used to create the site Favicon and provided the code in the head of all pages.